trace-rabbit/trace-rabbit.github.io/_logs/log-15.md

 node: "drift-4"
 ---

 The shadow paused.
-It looked my way—or maybe through me.
+It looked my way... or maybe through me.

 I felt something.
 Not malice.
 Not kindness.